henrybarklam/Fluent_Python/README.md

 def foo(): pass

 The @ decoration operator is just a little syntax sugar meaning "pass a function object through another function and assign the result to the original function"

+The only restriction to the result of a decorator is that it must be callable, so that it can properly replace the decorated function.
+In decorator_function and another_decorator_function, we've replaced the original function with an object of a class that has a __call__() method (thus callable, but really its the new object thats being called)